ledif/dimebox/docs/getting-started.md

 │           └── heat-8.131698.sdb.out

 ```

+> *Note* It's possible to submit jobs in a way that only k jobs are considered for scheduling at a time.
+Use `dimebox submit --stagger --batch=k` to enable this feature.

 Summarization
 ---
 Keeping track of your experiments is one of the main benefits of using dimebox.
 Using the summary tool, it is easy to tell at a glance what has run and gives some context to your experiments: